Florian-Dreyer/Florian-Dreyer.github.io/_posts/2024-07-10-raphael-post.md

 Image from Xue et al. [[1]](#1)

 The first objective, higher aesthetic appeal, is just a better looking image.
-As we can see with the images above, especially with the ones in the first row, RAPHAEL generates very aesthetic appealing images, especially compared to the other models.
+As we can see with the images above, particularly with the ones in the first row, RAPHAEL generates very aesthetic appealing images, especially compared to the other models.

 So what do I mean by "accurate reflection of concepts in generated images"? \
-A good example of that are the images in the second row.
+A good example for that are the images in the second row.
 The accurate reflection of the concepts in the text would be to generate an image with five cars that are on a road, as the text says.
 As we can see, RAPHAEL is the only model of the ones shown above that actually shows five cars and not less or more.